 On Pixel and Nexus devices you have the lowest chance of something going wrong with background processing, but still there are several places to look at!

 Some use-cases are no longer possible or paradoxically more battery consuming (e.g. gathering sensor data through sensor batching,see Solution for developers) with the introduction of Doze mode in Android 6+ and you may need to opt the app out of battery optimizations to make it work properly.

-A serious bug in doze mode in Android 6.0 even prevented foreground services to do their job (see Solution for devs for workaround), but luckily this was fixed in 7.0.
+A serious Doze mode bug existed in Android 6.0 that prevented foreground services from doing their intended job (see Solution for devs for workaround), but luckily this was later fixed in 7.0.

-There a special option in Settings > Apps > Your app > Advanced > Battery > Background restrictions.
-If users accidentally enable this option it will break their apps.
+There’s a special option in Settings > Apps > Your app > Advanced > Battery > Background restrictions.
+If users accidentally enable this option, it will break their apps.
 And users do enable that option!

 Pie and pre-Pie

 If you see background processing issues, overall it is a good idea to make your app not battery optimized to ensure it gets the freedom it needs to perform in the background.

 Go to Settings > Apps > Your app > Advanced > Battery > Battery optimization